Last updated: April 18, 2026

 - Service with namespace or instance ID: If

-service.namespaceand/orservice.instance.idare set, the name is built as<service.namespace>:<service.name>.
+service.namespaceand/orservice.instance.idare set, the name is built from the service triplet.
 No type is assigned. - Service name only: If only

 service.nameis set, it becomes the resource name.
 No type is assigned. - No attributes match: The resource is named